goamaral/goamaral.github.io/_posts/2023-07-18-treasure-hunt-engineering.md

 ---
 layout: post
-title: General Dump - Jul 2023
+title: Treasure Hunt - Engineering | Jul 2023
 ---
-This will be the first post of a series of posts I will call *Dumps*.
-In each post, I will dump about 5 items that caught my attention (articles, libraries, any kind of link/reference really).
-This post will be a *General Dump*, where I list items that are not related to a specific topic.
-In the future, there will be specific *Dump* series (ruby, linux and containers, databases, go).
+This will be the first post of a series of posts I will call *Treasure Hunts*.
+In each post, I will showcase 5 items that caught my attention (articles, libraries, any kind of link/reference really).
+This post will be a *Engineering Treasure Hunt*, where I list items that are not related to a specific topic.
+In the future, there will be topic specific *Treasure Hunt* series (ruby, linux and containers, databases, go).
 Hope you enjoy this new format.

 1. [https://www.16elt.com/2023/01/06/logging-practices-I-follow](https://www.16elt.com/2023/01/06/logging-practices-I-follow)